mhenke/cfwheels-training/02-comments.md

 </cfcomponenet>
 ```

-The first action we're interested in first is "create".
-You can cheat by looking at the _create_ action in your _Articles.cfc_.
-For your _Comments.cfc_, everything should be the same just replace article with comment.
+The first action we're interested in first is _create_ action.
+You can cheat by looking at the _create_ action in your _Articles.cfc_ controller.
+For your _Comments.cfc_ controller, everything should be the same just replace article with comment.
 Then the _redirectTo_ is a little different, use this:

 ```cfm
 <cfset redirectTo(controller="article",action="index")>